DePrettoM/EEGpal/README.md

 ![](Manuels/MainGUI.png)

+## How to use it
+*Throughout the Guided User Interfaces (GUIs) you will find additional information while pressing on the* `❓ buttons`.
+Otherwise you will find written tutorial files in the folder */Manuels* of this repository.
+Tutorial videos are also available on YouTube at the following adress: https://www.youtube.com/channel/UCBh_zjgHfHARlKxwpFzlXWA

 ## Minimum requirement
 Matlab 2018b or later
 Tested on Windows and Mac.
 Should work on Linux but not tested.